Saturday, 6 January 2018

 [Then I think He]rmïone [was not] near

-[To you], and to Helen the blonde thee near
+[To you], and to place thee to Helen thee near

 If] to mortals [gra]nted; and kn[ow] thou this: